-Researchers Develop First Integrated Clinical Management Scheme for Managing Alpha-1 Antitrypsin Deficiency
+Researchers Develop First Integrated Clinical Management Scheme for Managing Alpha-1 Antitrypsin Def

 "This paper should offer a blueprint to medical providers managing Alpha-1 patients," said Dr. Sandhaus, who is widely recognized as one of the foremost experts on the disease.